Best Wistia Alternatives for Video Hosting in 2026 (Honest Comparison)

 Pricing: Starting at $19/month for the Startup plan, which includes unlimited videos and bandwidth.
 See current SmartVideo plans.

-Best for: teams who want faster page loads and predictable video hosting costs without per-video pricing surprises.
+Best for: teams who want lightweight, ad-free embeds and predictable video hosting costs without per-video pricing surprises.

 2. Vimeo: The High-Quality Standard